Freshwater Weekly Fishing Report Week of June 26, 2024

 Meredith

 FAIR.
-Water stained; 70 degrees; 46.26 feet below pool.
-High winds in the forecast for the weekend.
+Water stained; 75 degrees; 46.39 feet below pool.
+Fishing patterns are holding steady.
+White bass are the easiest to target hitting pretty much anything you throw at them.
+Smallmouth bass are liking minnows on rocky points.
 Bass are good on minnows and artificials.
 Catfish are fair with crawlers, minnows, chicken liver and frozen shad.
 Crappie are fair with artificial baits and minnows.
-White bass are excellent on just about anything.
 Trout are slow, slow and slow on powerbaits, minnows, worms, small spinners, spoons and flies.
 Walleye are excellent on minnows, grubs, and other artificial baits.
 Lots of 14-15 inch fish being caught on trolling flicker shad.
 The bite on all species seems to be improving, with the exception of trout in the stilling basin.
 Please be safe out there, watch weather reports.
 Life vests save lives.
 Report by Kenneth Wysong, SharKens Honey Hole.

 Millers Creek